DoSomething/gateway/README.md

 use DoSomething\Gateway\Northstar;

 $northstar = new Northstar([
-    'grant' => 'client_credentials', // Default OAuth grant to use: either 'password' or 'client_credentials'
+    'grant' => 'client_credentials', // Default OAuth grant to use: either 'authorization_code' or 'client_credentials'
     'url' => 'https://northstar.dosomething.org', // the environment you want to connect to 'bridge' => \YourApp\OAuthBridge::class, // class which handles saving/retrieving tokens